 In 2012, Deputy Administrator of the NOP Miles McEvoy and Matthew Michael, head of enforcement at the NOP, traveled to Texas and New Mexico to visit certified organic dairies that had come under criticism.
 These dairies are industrial in scale, and in our opinion should never have been certified organic.
 It is our contention that the management practices on these facilities are do not comply with organic regulations and the number of them are the subjects of formal legal complaints we have filed with the USDA.
 The dairies in question remained certified after the NOP visit.
 Our request seeks to determine how and why they arrived at their conclusion that these dairies were in compliance with federal organic law.

-What we found: An initial release of information was incomplete and heavily redacted using primarily the FOIA exemption that protects confidential business information.
+What we found: An initial release of 12 pages was incomplete and heavily redacted using primarily the FOIA exemption that protects confidential business information.
 In early 2016, with the USDA having missed the legal deadline by over three years, we filed suit.
-Additional documents were subsequently sent to us in August 2016 and we are in the process of reviewing them.
-Additional documents are promised to be forthcoming.
+Additional documents were subsequently sent to us starting in the summer of 2016.
+We have received 4,000 pages to date and are in the process of reviewing them.

 Shamrock Dairy –2014-AMS-00076-F – Original legal complaint submitted October 2008